zaiisao/Documentation/en/Interactive Gaming/token.md

 ### Get a temporary token

-When working on a test version of your application, you can generate a temporary token at the [Agora Dashboard](https://dashboard.agora.io/).
-Use either of the following ways to generate a temporary token:

 When working on a test version of your application, you can generate a temporary token at the [Agora Dashboard](https://dashboard.agora.io/) to join a channel.

 On the **Project Details** page, click **Generate a Temp Token**, enter a channel name, and you will get a temporary token on the **Token** page.